MScaramuzzi/Soil-Consumption-Ontology/index.md

 ## 8. Testing of the ontology

+...

 ### 8.1 SPARQL queries

 Now we are going to implement some of the CQs as SPARQL queries

 #### 8.1.1 CQ1: Which Place is referred by a certain IndicatorValue??

+By implementing CQ1 we want to test if each place has an associated value.

+In the first query we have used keyword *SAMPLE* to show that every place has at least one IndicatorValue associated to it.

 ```SPARQL
 PREFIX dbpo: <http://dbpedia.org/ontology/>